keskival/recursive-self-improvement-suite/README.md

 - "Unleashed" tasks need to be prefixed with tokens forming the word "UNLEASHED:" so that the LLM understands that this task is evaluated in an open-ended fashion and it should not try to emulate human-level behavior.
 This prefix should be used in the trained model use cases where superhuman performance is desired.
 - In most tasks, a set of LLMs or a single LLM with a non-zero temperature needs to be used to produce multiple possible solutions, answers or trajectories, and regardless of which method is used to produce the ranking of these solutions, a contrastive method should be used to fine-tune the model so that the relative generation likelihood of the best generation sequence increases in relation to the worse generation sequences.
 For example Direct Preference Optimization can be used, or any reinforcement learning algorithm.
 - Most tasks are based on generating a large pool of heterogeneous challenges, problems or questions to answer.
+- We also need to combat mode collapse by making the system evaluate creativity and variability in sets of generations.

 ## Tasks to be Implemented